Roberts leads San Francisco against Northern Iowa after 22-point performance - WTOP News

 San Francisco; Monday, 12:30 p.m.
 EST

-BOTTOM LINE: San Francisco faces the Northern Iowa Panthers after Tyrell Roberts scored 22 points in San Francisco’s 67-60 victory over the Fresno State Bulldogs.
+BOTTOM LINE: San Francisco takes on the Northern Iowa Panthers after Tyrell Roberts scored 22 points in San Francisco’s 67-60 win over the Fresno State Bulldogs.

-Northern Iowa went 20-12 overall a season ago while going 9-5 on the road.
+Northern Iowa finished 20-12 overall with a 9-5 record on the road last season.
 The Panthers allowed opponents to score 71.0 points per game and shoot 45.0% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.